89luca89/distrobox/README.md

 `distrobox-export --service syncthing`

-This tool will simply copy the original `.desktop` files (with needed icons) or `.service` files, add the prefix `/usr/local/bin/distrobox-enter -n fedora-35 -e ... ` to the commands to run, and save them in your home to be used directly from the host as a normal app or `systemctl --user` service.
+This tool will simply copy the original `.desktop` files (with needed icons) or `.service` files, add the prefix `/usr/local/bin/distrobox-enter -n distrobox_name -e ... ` to the commands to run, and save them in your home to be used directly from the host as a normal app or `systemctl --user` service.

 ![app-export](https://user-images.githubusercontent.com/598882/144294795-c7785620-bf68-4d1b-b251-1e1f0a32a08d.png)